25 Awesome at-Home Raspberry Pi Project Ideas

 This one is an advanced project, with many components, that will improve your electronics and programming skills.

-If you are British, you may know about this project.
-The Raspberry Pi Foundation had indeed sent thousands of kits of this kind to schools in the country.
+If you are in the UK, you may be familiar with the hardware in the picture.
+In fact, the Raspberry Pi Foundation has sent thousands of such kits to schools across the country.

 The software part is simple to put in place because the tutorial explains everything well.